mentos1386/cv/index.md

     <a href="https://github.com/mentos1386/lynx">https://github.com/mentos1386/lynx</a>
 </h4>

 Opinionated Framework built on top of NestJS and TypeORM.
-Was built in paralle with New Eden Social.
+Was built in parallel with New Eden Social.
 Taken from that codebase to be introduced as a framework for others to use.
 Lack of time, resulted in me abandening the project.